JoshOrndorff/recipes/src/storage/social.md

 ## Naive Social Network

-We can use the Substrate's storage to manage [whitelists and blacklists](https://stackoverflow.com/questions/1453285/what-is-whitelist-and-blacklist-data).
+We can use this pattern to manage [whitelists and blacklists](https://stackoverflow.com/questions/1453285/what-is-whitelist-and-blacklist-data).
 This is especially useful in the context of social networks for adding/removing friends and blocking unfriendly participants.

 The relevant state transitions are encoded in the `decl_event` block